apacheignite/documentation/clustering/cluster-config.md

 [/block]
 Failure detection timeout is used to determine how long a cluster node should wait before considering a remote connection with other node failed.
 This timeout is the easiest way to tune discovery SPI's failure detection feature depending on the network and hardware conditions of your cluster.

-The timeout automatically controls such configuration parameters of 'TcpDiscoverySpi' as socket timeout, message acknowledgment timeout and others.
+The timeout automatically controls such configuration parameters of `TcpDiscoverySpi` as socket timeout, message acknowledgment timeout and others.
 If any of these parameters is set explicitly, then the failure timeout setting will be ignored.

-Failure detection timeout is configured with 'IgniteConfiguration.setFailureDetectionTimeout(long failureDetectionTimeout)' method.
+Failure detection timeout is configured with `IgniteConfiguration.setFailureDetectionTimeout(long failureDetectionTimeout)` method.
 Default value, that is equal to 10 seconds, is chosen in a way to make it possible for discovery SPI to work reliably on most of hardware and virtual deployments, but this has made failure detection time worse.
 However, for stable low-latency networks the parameter may be set to ~200 milliseconds in order to detect and react on failures quicker.
 [block:api-header]
 {
   "type": "basic",